GabrielMalta/Komoot-Heatmap/README.md

     3. Go to http://0.0.0.0:8080/webpage_leaflet/ on your browser

 If you would prefer to download your tours manually, just place them in the "gpx" folder and skip steps 1 and 2.

+The gpx2leaflet.py has not been tested with gpx from other apps, but should work.

+## TO DO

+1. Figure out a way to download tours without using PyAutoGUI